 Your posture reflects your mood and sometimes that can be hard to break out of.
 Check out his video which talks about how do sit to give yourself a stable base so less things can go wrong elsewhere:

 Getting a decent chair can help.
 It doesn’t need to be Starship Enterprise top of the range expensive number.
 Just something that is comfortable and doesn’t encourage you to slouch.
 If you haven’t got any spare cash I find a good old fashioned wooden chair is best.
-You don’t to use the back of a chair.
-You should try to hold yourself in the pelvic neutral we describe in the video above by using your core muscles.
-If you’re using the back of the chair you’re getting tired.
+Try not to use the back of a chair.
+Try instead to hold yourself in the pelvic neutral we describe in the video above by using your core muscles.
+If you’re using the back of the chair it suggests you’re getting tired.
 Take a break!

-DISCLAIMER: The following exercises are great for avoiding getting RSI type conditions in the first place.
-They will also help ease minor conditions.
-If however you are in pain, please go see a professional before attempting these.
+DISCLAIMER: The following exercises are great for prevnting RSI.
+They can also be useful as part of RSI treatment.
+If however you are in significant pain, please go see a professional before attempting these.
 If it’s not us, someone else.
 But just go and get it looked at.
 Trust me you’ll have much greater clarity on what you need to do to get yourself out of pain.

-I suggest you try the following stretches in the order they are given here.
+Try the following stretches in the order they are given here.
 If you get pain on any of the stretches or you don’t feel them stretching in the right place then that stretch isn’t for you just yet.
 All stretches should be held for at least a minute and you should use your out breath to help you let go of the tension.
 Never stretch to pain, or even intense stretch.
-This will be counterproductive.
-See stretch reflex if you’re interested.
+This will be counterproductive due to a principle called the stretch reflex.

-These muscles apart from looking good on body builders give us a round shouldered look.
-But they can affect tension on that trunk nerve (brachial plexus) we spoke about earlier.
+These muscles apart from looking good on body builders give us a round shouldered look and can contrubute to shoudler RSI conditions.
+Not only that they can affect tension on that trunk nerve (brachial plexus) we spoke about earlier and so contribute to wrist RSI and elbow RSI too.
 Release these off, improve your posture and you’ll have one happier brachial plexus.
 In a half surrender position walk up to a wall face first and get close enough to be able to kiss the wall.
 From there rotate your torso away from the arm that is against the wall and you should feel a stretch at the front of your chest.

-Another muscle group that causes the round shouldered issues.
+Another muscle group that causes the round shouldered issues and again can contrubute to shoulder RSI conditions as well as wrist RSI and elbow RSI conditions.
 Find the corner of a wall or door frame.
 Grab the door frame just above the level of your shoulder and stick your backside out behind you.
 You may start to feel a stretch already at this point.
 From here put your head down and rotate your torso towards the wall.
 This should increase the stretch from your shoulder, across your back and all the way down to the crest of your hip.
 You may feel the stretch in any or all of these areas.